mattburtnz07/PUBG---Data-Analysis-with-Random-Forest-Regressor/README.md

 ## Skills Demonstrated

-This project involved heavy use of Pandas, a Python library for data analysis and manipulation Fastai's libraries were used for sopme utility functions SK Learn was used for modelling
+This project involved heavy use of Pandas, a Python library for data analysis and manipulation
+Fastai's libraries were used for some utility functions
+SK Learn was used for the Random Forest models
-SciPy and Matplotlib were used for visualisation
+SciPy and Matplotlib were used for visualisation of feature correlations